Lingz-ui/Girls-Frontline-Discord-Search/README.md

 1. `git clone https://github.com/RhythmLunatic/Girls-Frontline-Discord-Search.git`
 2. Set the GFBOT_TOKEN environment variable in your terminal with the token for the bot
 3. Open main.py, change COMMAND_PREFIX to whatever you want, the default is $gf
 4. If you have your own http server containing the dumped girls frontline images change PIC_DOMAIN, otherwise you can keep using mine.
+(Please only use my CDN for unmodified versions of the bot.
+Bandwidth isn't free.)
 5. `pip3 install -r requirements.txt` (Windows users, the command might be 'pip' instead of pip3)
 6. `chmod +x run_forever.sh` (Windows users, you're on your own)
 7. `./run_forever.sh` if linux, otherwise `python3 main.py`.